 When your breast was biopsied, the samples taken were studied under the microscope by a specialized doctor with many years of training called a pathologist.
 The pathologist sends your doctor a report that gives a diagnosis for each sample taken.
 Information in this report will be used to help manage your care.
-The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from a biopsy, such as a needle biopsy or an excision biopsy.
+The questions and answers that follow are meant to help you understand medical language you might find in the pathology report from a breast biopsy, such as a needle biopsy or an excision biopsy.

 In a needle biopsy, a needle is used to remove a sample of an abnormal area.
 An excision biopsy removes the entire abnormal area, often with some of the surrounding normal tissue.
-An excision biopsy is much like a type of breast conserving surgery called a lumpectomy.
+An excision biopsy is much like a type of breast-conserving surgery called a lumpectomy.

 This is a term used to describe a cancer that begins in the lining layer (epithelial cells) of organs like the breast.
 Nearly all breast cancers are carcinomas.

 This term is used for the earliest stage of breast cancer, when it is confined to the layer of cells where it began.
-The normal breast is made of ducts that end in a group of blind-ending sacs (lobules).
-Cancer starts in the cells lining the ducts and lobules, when a normal cell becomes a carcinoma cell.
-As long as the carcinoma cells are still confined to the breast ducts or lobules, and do not break out and grow into surrounding tissue, it is considered in-situ carcinoma.
-Once the carcinoma cells have grown and broken out of the ducts or lobules, it is called invasive or infiltrating carcinoma.
-In an invasive carcinoma, the tumor cells can spread (metastasize) to other parts of your body.
+The normal breast is made of tiny tubes (ducts) that end in a group of sacs (lobules).
+Cancer starts in the cells lining the ducts or lobules, when a normal cell becomes a carcinoma cell.
+As long as the carcinoma cells are still confined to the breast ducts or lobules, and do not break out and grow into surrounding tissue, it is considered in-situ carcinoma (also known as carcinoma in situ, or CIS).

 There are 2 main types of in-situ carcinoma of the breast: ductal carcinoma in-situ (DCIS) and lobular carcinoma in situ (LCIS).
 Intraductal carcinoma is another name for ductal carcinoma in-situ.

-LCIS is discussed in a different document.
+LCIS is discussed on a different page.

 Sometimes DCIS and LCIS are both found in the same biopsy.